nickthename/nickthename.github.io/rules.md

  - Angle modifiers, tilt keys, and any other modifier key or input that adjusts joystick inputs, such as those on Melee-style "Box" controllers, are not permitted.

-Any other external adapters outside of the ones mentioned here are subject to the TO's discretion.
+ - Any other external adapters outside of the ones mentioned here are subject to the TO's discretion.

  Violation of above rules will result in immediate disqualification from an event and all previous wins in the event are forfeited.
-Examples of legal controllers are, but not limited to, the original N64 controller, Hori Mini Pad, GameCube controller, and Xbox/keyboard/other wired input devices as long as they meet the restrictions above.
+Examples of legal controllers are, but not limited to, the original N64 controller, Hori Mini Pad, GameCube controller, and other input devices as long as they meet the restrictions above.

+ If any Player is concerned about the legality of a controller they can request an examination by a TO.

 ### Event Rules